QUESTION: What is Race For The Rescues?

 QUESTION: Do I have to raise pledges?

-ANSWER: We encourage everyone to raise pledges because this is how we are going to raise the most funds for the animals in need.
-However it is not mandatory and if you want to contribute by running the race we are so happy to have you attend!
+ANSWER: This event is a non-profit fundraiser.
+We encourage everyone to raise pledges because this is how we are going to raise the most funds for the animals in need.
+However, it is not mandatory and if you want to contribute by running the race we are so happy to have you attend!
+We also have a big silent auction that is another great way to donate!

 QUESTION: Will our time be recorded at the Finish Line and do you have finishers medals?